katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 this kind of problem before thinking about multiplexing.
-There is nothing wrong with this solution but it always felt to me that it was more prone to bugs because you have this extra signalling using the WaitGroup.
+There is nothing wrong with this solution but it always felt to me that it was more prone to bugs because you have this extra synchronization using the WaitGroup.
 Nothing against WaitGroup, but the whole solution always felt a little complex and error prone.